 Their use for different products

-As well as leaving a comment, you can also contact our team of experts via our multiple branches across England and Wales.
+As well as leaving a comment, you can also contact our refrigeration company via our multiple branches across England and Wales.
 If you are looking to install a refrigerated display cabinet for your business, whether this is an open-fronted display cabinet or a doored display cabinet, then we can help.
 Please use the details on our contact us page or you can fill out our online enquiry form for a quick and informed response.